nginxinc/nginx-gateway-fabric/docs/content/guides/integrating-cert-manager.md

             kind: Gateway
 ```

-### Step 3 – Deploy our Gateway with the cert-manager annotation
+### Deploy our Gateway with the cert-manager annotation

 Next we need to deploy our Gateway.
-Use can use the below YAML manifest, updating the `spec.listeners[1].hostname`
-field to the required value for your environment.
+You can use the YAML manifest bewlo, updating the `spec.listeners[1].hostname` field to the required value for your environment.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1beta1